Guide to Cold-Climate Fig Varieties

 San Pedro Figs

-The figs that ripen only a breba crop in cold climates do grow a second, main crop.
+The fig varieties that ripen only a breba crop in cold climates do grow a second, main crop.

 Grow a Breba Crop to get Early Figs in Cold Climates